luke-hill/ruby-training/decorators/README.md

 you should evolve your code, creating new classes and modules and then later eventually removing some of these complex classes / modules - replacing them with cleaner / leaner ones.

+As you come onto later pieces of code.
+You shouldn't ever be **breaking** your previous tests.
+But you _may_ need to refactor the tests themselves to handle the differing burger instantiations

 ## Running the tests

 To run the tests for the exercise, you just need to run: